Tom-McDermott/gr-hpsdr/README.md

 Preparation:
 ------------
-For version 3.9 and beyond you need to install pybind11.
+For versions 3.9 and beyond you need to mind which version of pybind11 is installed.
 Gnuradio 3.9.1.0 was built against pybind11 version 2.5.0.
-The supported version of pybind11 has changed (and even retrograded).
+Ubuntu 20.04 uses pybind version 2.4.3 WHICH IS NOT COMPATIBLE.
+The supported version of pybind11 retrograded in the 20.04 packages.

-Follow the instructions on the gnuradio wiki about identifying and installing the correct version (2.5.0).
+Use the following command to see what version of pybind your gnuradio installion is using:
+$ gnuradio-config-info --pybind

+For version 3.10 you should use Ubuntu 22.04 Jammy Jellyfish or equivalent.
+The version of many tools needed are correct in 22.04 while the versions in 20.04 Focal Fossa are not compatible.